Shaheer-Kashif/Shaheer-Kashif/README.md

 ###

-<p align="left">I am a hobbyist Python programmer in the process of learning new things about this language.I am currently learning Django.<br><br>- 🔭 College Student<br>- 📚 I'm currently learning Python and Graphic Design<br>- ⚡ In my free time, I play Video Games :)</p>
+<p align="left">I am a Python and Web Programmer in the process of learning new things about programming.I am currently learning Django,HTML and CSS.<br><br>- 🔭 College Student<br>- 📚 I'm currently learning Python and Graphic Design<br>- ⚡ In my free time, I play Video Games :)</p>

 ###